 While home sizes and thus room sizes are increasing, there are many, many people who live in smaller living arrangements such as apartments, condos, townhouses and smaller homes.

 And that’s why we include a great deal of information on this website dedicated to small room design, small furniture options and compact appliance options.

 This page is dedicated to small room ideas.
 Below we set out photos and links to our various small room galleries and articles.
-If you're looking for small furniture, click here.
-For compact appliances, click here.

 One of the most popular small rooms for ideas and research is the kitchen.